bbauska/W3Cx-5of5/README.md

 26. }
 </pre>

-*Line 9* defines a mousemove event listener: the mouseMoved callback function will be called each time the user moves the mouse on the canvas.
+<i>Line 9</i> defines a mousemove event listener: the mouseMoved callback
+function will be called each time the user moves the mouse on the canvas.